javpascal/companyprospect-mcp/README.md

 ## Security

+- API keys are extracted from secure Nummary cookies
-- API keys are never stored permanently on the server
+- Keys are never stored permanently on the server
 - Session-based authentication with unique session IDs
 - Secure OAuth 2.0 token exchange
 - HTTPS encryption for all communications